msaxena2/logic-types-notes/notes/misc/prelim-propsal.md

 a model-checker, that we used to ensure that the CDSS satisfies desired safety properties.

-My proposed work aims to futher expand on our *semantics-first* approach along the following lines:
+My proposed work aims to futher expand on the $\MediK{}$-based approach to building robust CDSSs to address the following research challenges:

+**(R1) Language Design:** Is $\MediK{}'s$ design, i.e. its syntax and semantics, conducive to expressing medical logic in a *natural* manner?
+Specifically, can it be used to express medical logic in a way that is both *executable* and *comprehensible* to HCPs?

+**(R2) Applicability and Scale:** Can $\MediK{}$ be utilized to build and analyze complex, real-world CDSSs that measurably improve clinical outcomes?

+**(R3) Formal Analysis:** Does the $\MediK{}$ ecosystem of semantics-derived tools enable establishing relevant liveness and safety properties?
- * Use of *semantics-based compilation* to generate *correct-by-construction* summaries of programs that HCPs can use to validate medical knowledge in a CDSS.
+Can we utilize techniques such as *semantics-based compilation* to generate graphical representations of programs to aid *comprehensibility*?
- * Incorporation of Learning Enabled Components (LEC) using *simplex* architecture, where the LEC's recommendation are rejected if they are unaligned with known best practice specified in $\MediK{}$.
- * Generation of execution proof objects that serve as evidence of adherence to known best practices.

 # References